-Studies have proven that programing with quality and pro-social messages add value for kids.
-Babies having screen time should be looking at games or programs that are age appropriate, with non-jarring sounds and bright stimulating colors.
+Studies have proven that programming with quality and pro-social messages add value for kids.
+Babies having screen time should be looking at games or programs that are age-appropriate, with non-jarring sounds and bright stimulating colors.
 Children should not watch T.V. in preschool!
-Preschool should be a social lesson everyday where interacting with other children is the most important interaction.
+Preschool should be a social lesson every day where interacting with other children is the most important interaction.

 Set limits with your children on how much time they are watching television or interacting with computer games or phones.
 For older children, it’s recommended to not allow computers or televisions in their bedrooms.
 By not allowing the screens in their bedrooms, you can keep a closer eye on how much time they are spending looking at screens.